dylanrice0/SMTP-Keylogger/README.md

-**DISCLAIMER: This tool was made as a research project in order to gain a further understanding of the offensive tools that red teamers possess.
-It is for Educational Purposes only**
+**DISCLAIMER: THIS IS FOR EDUCATIONAL PURPOSES ONLY.
+This tool was made as a research project in order to gain a further understanding of the offensive tools that red teamers possess.**

 # SMTP-Keylogger
 The  keylogger code I wrote is designed to capture user keystrokes and store them in a text file.
 The code first imports the 'pynput' library, which is used to detect keystrokes.
 It then creates a function called 'log_keypress', which stores each keystroke in a text file called 'keylog.txt'.
 The code also creates a listener to detect key presses and call the 'log_keypress' function.